10 Ways to Lose 5 Pounds

 Be prepared with snacks when you're on the go in case you need them.
 Carry a piece of fruit, crackers, string cheese, or yogurt.
 Tucking away something ahead of time will keep you from being tempted by fast food or vending machines.

 Along with modified eating, incorporate physical activity into your lifestyle.
 Move throughout the day.
 Stretch while you make breakfast.
 Take the stairs at the office.
 Go for a stroll during your lunch break.
 It's a myth that you need to sit to digest your food, says professor Jeff Mechanick.

 You should get at least 30 minutes of moderate physical activity every day, according to the U.S. Department of Agriculture's Dietary Guidelines.
 Adults need up to 60 minutes of moderate to vigorous physical activity on most days to prevent unhealthy weight gain.
 Those who have lost weight may need 60-90 minutes of daily activity to avoid regaining the weight.

 Track Your Progress

 It's a proven fact that keeping a food diary is an effective way to eat healthier.
 If you have to write down what you eat before you eat it, you're more inclined to make good choices.
 "It's a great way to identify triggers or patterns in your eating behavior that you want to get rid of," says dietitian Marisa Moore.
 Use a memo pad, online food journal, even your smartphone -- whatever works for you.
 "When you realize you have to write it down, you aren't as likely to eat unhealthy foods," she says.
 Journaling makes you feel accountable for what you're eating.

 Fill Up with Fiber

-Make sure your diet includes plenty of oats, oatmeal, and beans -- all great sources of fiber, says nutritionist Marisa Moore.
-"Fiber will make you feel full longer and lower your cholesterol."
+Make sure your diet includes plenty of oats, oatmeal, and beans -- all great sources of fiber, Moore says.
+"Fiber can help you feel full longer and lower your cholesterol."